kubewarden/docs/docs/distributing-policies/publish-policy-to-artifact-hub.md

 ---
 sidebar_label: "Publish to Artifact Hub"
-title: ""
+title: Publish policies to Artifact Hub
+description: A brief introduction to publishing Kubewarden policies on Artifact Hub.
+keywords: [kubewarden, kubernetes, publishing policies, artifact hub]
 ---

-# Publish Policies to Artifact Hub

 [Artifact Hub](https://artifacthub.io/) is a website where users can find, install, and publish packages and configurations for [CNCF](https://cncf.io) projects.